Jackfruit Curry is a new discovery for me. I first tasted Jackfruit on a trip to Maui, Hawaii.

 When we visit Maui, we shop at a favourite market for fresh produce, where we love discovering new local treats.
-The lovely family who operate the market are really helpful, explaining what things are and even cutting and offering us tastes, along with advise on cooking and serving.
+The lovely family who operates the market are really helpful, explaining what things are and even cutting and offering us tastes, along with advice on cooking and serving.
 Besides ripe jackfruit, we tried cherimoya, breadfruit, eggfruit, strawberry guava, and many other fresh and local delights.
-And of course, we feasted on pineapple, papaya, mango and tiny, sweet bananas every day.
+And of course, we feasted on pineapple, papaya, mango, and tiny, sweet bananas every day.

 But back to the jackfruit.
 These babies are huge, (can grow up to 100 pounds) melon-shaped fruit with spikes.
 It is, in fact, the largest tree fruit in the world.
-Jackfruit is very high in fibre as well as nutrients.
+Jackfruit is very high in fiber as well as nutrients.
 When ripe, the fruit has a sweet, creamy, banana pineapple-like flavour.
 It’s delicious on its own or in ice cream and other sweet treats.
 I had the sweet, ripe fruit in Hawaii.
 Unripe also called young, or green, jackfruit is used in savory dishes.

 But then I was in an Indonesian restaurant and what did I see on the menu, but a jackfruit curry.
 I had to order it and it was delicious.
-While eating, I analysed the flavours so that I could try it at home.
+While eating, I analyzed the flavours so that I could try it at home.
 This versatile fruit has been trending lately as a meat substitute because the unripe fruit has a texture similar to meat or poultry.
 It also has a neutral taste that will take on the flavour of what you cook it with, like this curry.

 I'm using canned young jackfruit in brine.
 It is easy to find in any Asian grocery, and even in the ethnic food section in a regular grocery.
 If you can find a fresh, unripe whole fruit, you could make a curry with that, but why would you?
 Unless you are planning to feed an army, have a whole lot of time and patience, and don't mind an incredible mess.
 If that is your situation, go for it.
 I'm using the canned stuff.